uyuni-project/uyuni/testsuite/documentation/cucumber-steps.md

-  When I wait until I do not see "Loading..." text When I wait at most 360 seconds until I see "Product Description" text When I wait until the tree item "test-pool0" contains "inactive" text
+  When I wait until I do not see "Loading..." text When I wait at most 360 seconds until I see "Product Description" text When I wait until the tree item "test-pool0" contains "inactive" text When I wait until table row for "test-net1" contains "running"
 ```

 * Same, but re-issue HTTP requests to refresh the page